colltoaction/writings/MLIR Inet Dialect/Open Design Meeting.md

 Considering potential adoption versus maintenance cost, there is evidence of interest in YouTube programming channels, with videos for the Bend language with more than 1M views.

 ![](bend-youtube.png){height=70%}

 ---

+# Implementation deep dive

+## Standalone dialect prototype

+The prototype shows that MLIR is capable of supporting graphical calculus with a straightforward graph-rewrite implementation.
+Being a standalone dialect with no dependencies on other dialects, native types or advanced features, it is a very general formal programming model for MLIR.

+---